1300 830 830

 A franchisor can terminate a franchise agreement in a number of circumstances:

-1. if a franchisee has breached the franchise agreement, the franchisor has complied with the requirements of the franchise agreement and the Franchising Code, and the franchisee has failed to remedy the breach;
+1. if a franchisee has breached the franchise agreement, the franchisor has complied with the requirements of the franchise agreement [What is a Franchise Agreement?] and the Franchising Code, and the franchisee has failed to remedy the breach;

-2. in the special circumstances set out in the Franchising Code;
+2. on the particular grounds set out in sections 57 and 58 of the Franchising Code;

 The franchise termination notice typically stipulates the reasons for the termination, and the effective date of the termination.